 How Healthcare Management Solutions is Responding to Coronavirus (COVID-19)

-As lockdown restrictions are gradually eased across the United Kingdom, safeguarding the health and wellbeing of our residents and teams remains our highest priority.
+Safeguarding the health and wellbeing of our residents and team members remains our highest priority.
 With older people in care homes among the most vulnerable to contracting the COVID-19 virus, we have been taking preventative measures to protect those in our care and employment throughout the pandemic.
-This has included closing all of our care homes to all visitors.
+This has included closing our care homes to all but essential visitors.

-Visiting restrictions are reviewed daily by our COVID-19 action team, and decisions are informed by national guidance, the UK Government COVID-19 alert levels, and an individual risk assessment of each home.
+Visiting restrictions are reviewed daily by our COVID-19 action team, and decisions are informed by national and local guidance, the UK Government COVID-19 alert levels, and our own risk assessments of each care home.

-- Your visit must be pre-booked in advance and may last for a maximum of 1 hour.
+- Your visit must be pre-booked in advance and may last for a maximum of 1 hour or 30 minutes in Scotland.
 Please contact your loved one’s care home directly to book an appointment.

-- No more than 1 visitor is allowed, and they must be over 18 years of age.
+- Not more than 1 named person may visit during the allocated appointment, and they must be over 18 years of age.

 - No more than 2 visits may take place at any one time to allow for a member of staff to supervise and assist where necessary.